EventoWeb

 Description

-Version: 3.0 start 01 February 2023
+Version: 5.0 start 01 February 2026

 Degree Program MSc in Preneurship for Regenerative Food Systems

-Module Coordinator Christina Marchand
+Module Coordinator Alban Muret

-Lecturers Christina Marchand and various lecturers
+Lecturers Alban Muret and various lecturers

-Entry Requirements Students should be able to
+Entry Requirements Students should be able to:

 • understand the use and application of different innovation methods.

-Learning Outcome and Competences Students will be able to
+Learning Outcome and Competences Students will be able to:

 • use suitable qualitative and quantitative methods to examine customers, markets, and critically interpret their findings.

-• formulate impact-oriented corporate and business field strategies.
+• formulate impact-oriented corporate and transformation strategies.

 • connect their own experience with the project needs and learn from each other.